jordan-castelloe/nss-ted-talks/group-work.md

 ## What's the point of group projects?
 - Learning!
 - Learning for everyone!
-- It's not about producing an awesome project
+- It's not about producing an awesome project.
-- The best way to make sure everybody learns is to make sure everybody has their hands in the code
+- The best way to make sure everybody learns is to make sure everybody has their hands in the code.
-- If the group dynamics are off kilter, it can screw up the learning process
+- If the group dynamics are off kilter, the learning process is off kilter.

 ## Navigating team dynamics can be hard!
 Here are some potential challenges you might run into:
-- You feel like you’re behind your teammates
+- You feel like you’re behind your teammates!
-- You feel like you’re ahead of your teammates
+- You feel like you’re ahead of your teammates!
-- A subset of the group does the majority of the work
+- A subset of the group does the majority of the work!
-- A subset of the group doesn’t contribute very much at all
+- A subset of the group doesn’t contribute very much at all!
-- Teammates have different standards for what “good code” looks like
+- Teammates have different standards for what “good code” looks like!

 ## Most of the issues can be solved by clear, direct, and ongoing communication.